 Natural Source Waxes

-Natural source waxes enjoy a variety of great uses, as a solidifying substance for salves, an emulsifier for makeup products, a hardener for polish or balm and a whole lot more.
+Natural source waxes enjoy a variety of great uses, as a solidifying substance for salves, an emulsifier for makeup and skincare products, a hardener for polish or balm and a whole lot more.
 It’s difficult to visualize where we’d be with our beauty recipes at savvyhomemade if it weren’t for the substance that wax offers us.

 The primary use of waxes in cosmetics is as a thickening agent, but also to help emulsify water and oils in your homemade creams and lotions.
 However, they are also added to help nourish skin, aid moisturising and also protect by forming a layer between your skin and the outside world.